JHentges/eNET_TCP_Server/README.md

 The payload is defined as zero or more DataItems.
 Each DataItem consists of
-* a two-byte DId ("DataId", or "Data Type Identifier")
+* a two-byte DId ("DataId", or "Data Type Identifier").
+DId are intended to provide unique identifiers for all plausible values one might ever want to query or control, from "a register" to "the revision of the Linux Kernel".
 * a one-byte Length Field, which is the number of bytes (between 0 and 255) in the DataItem's Data
 * zero or more bytes, up to 255, of DataItem Data
 ```